Thomas S. Ricketts: Mesirow Financial and ABN AMRO

 When Ricketts finished undergraduate studies (1988), he joined the Chicago Board Options Exchange as a market maker.
 Ricketts held this position until 1994, shortly after finishing his MBA.
-From 1995 to 1996, he served as vice president with Mesirow Financial until moving to ABN AMRO as vice president in their brokerage division.
+From 1995 to 1996, he was a vice president with Mesirow Financial until moving to ABN AMRO as a vice president in their brokerage division.
 Ricketts is credited with pioneering the idea of using the Internet and other technologies to help companies sell their investment-grade bonds directly to retail investors, as opposed to limiting sales only to institutions.
 He helped launch the first version of this system while at ABN AMRO.
 In 1999 he left ABN AMRO to found Incapital.

 Incapital LLC

 Thomas Ricketts co-founded Chicago-based Incapital LLC in 1999.
 The securities and investment banking firm has since expanded with two additional offices in Boca Raton, Florida and London, England.
-Ricketts served as Incapital Chairman.
+Ricketts was Incapital's chairman.
 Forbes describes the company as a "technologically-oriented investment bank focused exclusively on the underwriting and distribution of fixed income products to individual investors.
 Incapital underwrites for several major U.S. corporations through its InterNotesSM product platform."

 InspereX

-In Feb.
-2021, Incapital announced it was merging with 280 CapMarkets to create a new fintech, InspereX, with a mission of "improving fixed income distribution and trading for all market participants."
+In February 2021, Incapital announced it was merging with 280 CapMarkets to create a new fintech, InspereX, with a mission of "improving fixed income distribution and trading for all market participants."
 The merger was completed in July 2021.
-Post-merger, Ricketts serves as chairman of the board of InspereX.
+Post-merger, Ricketts is chairman of the board of InspereX.